Strategic Plan

 Model pride and initiative in learning.

-Explain and/or demonstrate learning across settings (show what I know with friends & family).
+Explain and/or demonstrate learning across settings (show what I know to friends and family).

 Explore ways to learn in other settings (practice classroom skills in specials and after-school clubs).